skychil/kombol/README.md

 Something like a cross between a Kyria/Elora and a GergoPlex Heavy.

 The real innovation is in the layout I created.
-I love using it, and I share it here with the hope it will inspire you when you design your own layout.
+I love using it, and hope it will inspire you when you design your own layout.
 </details>